 #5 The Lemon Law Applies Only To Cars Bought in California.

 The law applies only to cars, trucks and SUVs bought in this state.
 But if you have a lemon bought outside of California, you still can qualify for lemon law protection under the federal lemon law – the Magnuson-Moss Warranty Act.

 Do You Have an Unreliable New or Used Car?

 As lemon law attorneys in California, Neale & Fhima reminds consumers that if you bought a new or used vehicle with major reliability problems, you could be entitled to compensation.
-The California Lemon Law protects you from owning unreliable new and used cars, trucks and SUVs that still are under the original manufacturer’s warranty.
+Our team, which also includes experienced pedestrian accident lawyers, knows that the California Lemon Law protects you from owning unreliable new and used cars, trucks, and SUVs that still are under the original manufacturer’s warranty.
 Contact one of our lemon law attorneys in Southern California today if you have a new or used car under warranty with recurring, serious reliability problems.